What it does: Energy management and automation

 The roots of Schneider Electric can be traced back to 1836.
 That’s when two go-getting French brothers – Adolphe and Joseph-Eugene Schneider – took over an abandoned foundry and bought some mines in Le Creusot, France.
 Within a couple of years, the siblings had launched a company that would soon be producing heavy machinery and transportation equipment.
 That company subsequently entered the emerging electricity market, then the construction industry.
 By the turn of the 20th century, Schneider Group was a substantial, diversified conglomerate.

 Two world wars in quick succession were a mixed blessing and in 1949 Charles Schneider restructured the business.
 In 1975, Schneider Group acquired an interest in Merlin Gerin, an industry-leading French company known for producing cutting-edge electrical distribution gear.
 From the 1980s onwards, the company both divested itself of its steel and shipbuilding assets and grew the electrical side of its business, chiefly through strategic acquisitions.
 These acquisitions included the purchase of iconic Australian (electrical accessories) company Clipsal in 2004.
-Having rebranded as Schneider Electric in 1999, the company has spent the last couples of decades pursuing growth opportunities in areas such building automation and security, energy management and smart grid applications.
+Having rebranded as Schneider Electric in 1999, the company has spent the last couples of decades pursuing growth opportunities in areas such as building automation and security, energy management and smart grid applications.

 Headquartered in Grenoble, France, Schneider Electric is now a Fortune 500 company.
 One that is traded on the Euronext Exchange.
 It has a presence in around 100 countries and 20,000 patents either active or pending.
 In 2016, it had revenue of just under €25 billion (A$40 billion).